 What you need to know to avoid unsafe cleaning products

 Keeping a clean house is healthy for you and your family.
-However, some chemicals in the cleaning products can be harmful not only to you and your family but can do irreversible damage to the environment.
-As we clean, we may inhale those chemicals or, absorb them through our skin.
-And when we finished, most people will pour their left-over product down the drain where they end up in our waterways and threaten aquatic life.
+However, some chemicals in cleaning products can be harmful not only to you and your family but can also damage the environment.
+As we clean, we may inhale those chemicals and absorb them through our skin.
+And when finished, most people will pour their leftover product down the drain which can end up in our waterways and threaten aquatic life.

-There are literally hundreds of ingredients with multi-syllabic names that go into a wide range of cleaning products on the market.
+There are hundreds of ingredients with multi-syllabic names that go into a wide range of cleaning products on the market.
 Fortunately, you don’t need a Ph.D. in chemistry to make an informed decision.
-Here are some of the things to look out for when choosing safe cleaning products.
+Here are some of the things to look out for when choosing safer cleaning products.

 EPA Safer Choice Logo

-One of the easiest ways to know if a product is safe is if it carries the EPA Safer Choice logo.
-Products that carry the Safer Choice logo has been evaluated through a rigorous scientific process and has determined (as they were presented) to contain only the safest ingredients without sacrificing quality or performance.
+One of the easiest ways to know if a product is a safer choice is if it carries the EPA Safer Choice logo.
+Products that carry the Safer Choice logo have been evaluated through a rigorous scientific process and were determined to contain only the safest ingredients without sacrificing quality or performance.
 The criteria are based on EPA expertise in evaluating the physical and toxicological properties of a wide range of chemicals used in cleaning products.

 Biodegradable simply means that an item that can break down and return to nature without causing harm.
 This happens through chemical synthesis or fermentation by microorganisms.
 For products or materials to qualify as biodegradable, they must completely break down and decompose into natural elements within a short time after disposal.
 Many non-biodegradable chemicals have been shown to cause harm to plants and wildlife, especially aquatic life.
 Look for products that have “biodegradable” on the label.